rajp152k/cust_dl_lib/log.md

 		- optimizer class created
 	- implemented the cross entropy loss function : combining negative log loss and softmax
 	- yielding data : batch processing capabilities introduced

+## Model Flexibility:

+	- refactored some code to make dataloaders more compact
+	- introducing callback functionality: a step towards using hooks
+		- allows lots of testing and experimentation
+	- created a runner to allow for compact passage of hyperparameters to again allow for convenient updates when experimenting